JavaTesting1/weldInterceptorBug/README.md

 In order to run the web application deploy the war file on the tomcat and open the following URL in the browser http://HOST:PORT/cditest-servlet/index.xhtml

-Then click the do something button.
+Then click the "Do something" button.
 In case of the "weld2" profile the following message should appear:
-Successfull.
-Bean has been intercepted.
+"Successfull.
+Bean has been intercepted."
 In case of the "weld3" profile the following message should appear:
-AssertionError: Exception Expected.
-Bean has not been intercepted.
+"AssertionError: Exception Expected.
+Bean has not been intercepted."